Opafin/letsdevelop/README.md

 # letsdevelop

-This is a webpage to present a practice C# project.
+This is a webpage to present a practice C# Game project.
 See the associated Github Page. https://opafin.github.io/website_letsdevelop/

 The C# practice project code is in the practicegit at https://github.com/opafin/csharp_practicegit